How To Make Authentic Runzas

 Runzas Are Absolutely The Best Thing That Ever Happened To Cabbage

 While the dough rises, make the filling.
-Begin by browning the ground beef in a large skillet just until it starts to lose its pinkness.
+Begin by browning the ground beef in a large skillet until it loses its pinkness.
 Break it up into a fairly fine crumble.

 Here’s How To Put Together Your Very Own Yummy Homemade Runzas

 Divide the dough into 16 portions.
 Roll each dough ball into a slipper-shaped oval.
-Put about 1/2 to 1/3 cup of meat mixture on the dough and fold it up, sealing the edges well.
+Put about 1/2 to 1/3 cup of meat mixture on the dough and fold it, sealing the edges well.

 I keep a cup of warm water nearby while I’m doing this.
 I’ve found the dough sticks together and seals better if I dip my finger in the water and run it along the edge of the dough.